 This post will briefly compare the two main varieties of ginseng, the Korean Ginseng (Panax Ginseng) to American Ginseng.
 I will also mention a few other potential benefits this herb has, outside of the most commonly touted benefit, which is boosted energy.
 I will bring up which is hot and which is not; ha!
 Okay, okay...
 I mean which type is Yin and which type is considered Yang.

 While not for everyone, depending on your current medical conditions, ginseng is generally accepted as a wonderful herbal remedy that promotes balance in the body as well as increased energy, sexual performance, stamina levels, and increased cognitive function.
 Many people use it to combat stress, as well.
 Since ginseng acts as an adaptogen, it does tend to have a stabilizing effect on various functions within the body and reduces the effects of stress.
 By definition, adaptogens increase the ability of an organism to adapt to environmental factors.
 Ginseng even helps some people who suffer from alcohol withdrawal, for example.
-Ginseng helps the liver and the body remove alcohol from the body in a quicker fashion and this effect has been tested and proven many times over.
+Ginseng helps the body, liver, etc., remove alcohol from your system in a quicker fashion and this effect has been tested and proven many times over.
 Since it also acts as an antioxidant and is loaded with ginsenosides, it can help prevent free radical damage from toxins along with possessing some anti-cancer properties, etc.

 When a fairly healthy individual takes this, ginseng tends to help balance your blood sugar and level out your blood pressure when consuming this herb in moderate amounts.
 Although, if you abuse ginseng for a long period of time, it may actually elevate your blood pressure.
 So, like most things, use in moderation.
 I know that the Panax/Korean Ginseng is often recommended to be used for several weeks, followed with a break of at least a couple of weeks before starting the regimen again, in case it builds up in your system, etc. I'm still unsure if this is necessary or not.
 However, I have heard that the American (Panax quinquefolius) ginseng can be taken consistently in a daily fashion.
 Personally, I've taken them both for long periods of time before without any ill effects, but if in doubt, ask your doctor, as they say.